|AT A GLANCE||PRICING||HEADLINE|

 Despite the unusual name, this proprietary foam feels more like memory foam.
 However, as you will find out below, it’s not your typical memory foam feel.

 Piggybacking off the last section, the top layer of the Puffy mattress has what we consider to be a light, airy memory foam feel.
-As you lay down on the bed, you can feel the top layer sort of conform and wrap your body’s shape.
-However, the overall feel is just not as dense or thick as some of the other popular memory foam beds on the market.
+As you lay down on the bed, you can feel the top layer sort of delicately conform to your body, however, the overall feel is just not as dense or thick as some of the other popular memory foam beds on the market.

 SEE ALSO: Puffy vs Purple Mattress Comparison